 With business clients, Bryan works to become knowledgeable about the client’s business and its goals.
-He visits the facilities of every new business client, without charge, while the client familiarizes him with how the business operates.
 This sets the stage for a good working relationship.

 He has provided strategic planning advice to many successful and growing companies, and he has advised many family businesses and set up plans for them to accomplish the difficult task of succession from one generation to the next.
 He has represented many clients in the successful acquisition or sale of businesses, and he has negotiated and documented many complex transactions.

 Bryan also has negotiated many business agreements, such as leases, contracts, licensing and royalty agreements, employment agreements, phantom stock plans, deferred compensation arrangements, shareholder agreements, partnership agreements, LLC operating agreements, and management agreements.